Pulaski, New York

 Pulaski (/pəˈlæskaɪ/) is a village in Oswego County, New York, United States.
-The population was 2,365 at the 2010 census.

-The Village of Pulaski is within the Town of Richland, and lies between the eastern shore of Lake Ontario and the Tug Hill region.
+The population was 2,186 at the 2020 census.
+The village is within the town of Richland, and lies between the eastern shore of Lake Ontario and the Tug Hill region.
 The village is located on U.S. Route 11 and is adjacent to Interstate 81.
-Pulaski lies in the Snowbelt, which is characterized by heavy amounts of lake effect snow.
+Pulaski lies in the Snowbelt, which is characterized by heavy amounts of lake-effect snow.
 It has a regional reputation for its heavy snow accumulations and adverse traveling conditions in winter, and for the long duration of winter conditions, often from mid-November through mid-April.

 Although the village takes its name after General Casimir Pulaski (/pəˈlæski/ pə-LAS-kee), area residents have traditionally pronounced it with a long "i" (/pəˈlæskaɪ/ pə-LAS-kye).
 The historic core of the village was listed on the National Register of Historic Places in 1983 as the Pulaski Village Historic District.